 Initially dancing with horse head masks on – an allusion to ‘bridling’ female sexuality, but also to psychosexual aspects of Peter Shaffers’s Equus and the animal motifs that appear in Goldfrapp videos and gigs – three women are held for questioning for an unknown crime.
 So far, so Kafkaesque.
 Bit by bit, details start to trickle out.
 The unseen authorities are against sexualisation of women, but this ‘paternal’ interest doesn’t stem from altruism.
 Rather it mirrors the practise in many parts of the world of the State to supress and control the most personal aspect of a person’s life, something that’s written about in George Orwell’s Nineteen Eighty-Four.

-As for the women on stage (Charlotte Clitherow, Elissa Churchill and Stephanie Martin who wrote the show) they all play facets of the same character, Evie.
+As for the women on stage (Charlotte Clitherow, Elissa Churchill and Stephanie Martin who wrote the show) all play facets of the same character, Evie.
 The notion of women ‘behaving badly’ is brought up repeatedly, but the criticism for the ladies switches from the State/society to the male feminist boyfriend (heard, but again unseen).
 Depending on which behaviour is talked about determines which person delivers their monologue.
-At one end of the spectrum there is the playful, personable persona that Churchill’s represents – talking directly to the audience and telling anecdotes many women can relate to.
-Then at the other end of the spectrum there is Martin, her character’s persona is the least intimidated of the three and the most ‘extreme’. opinions.
-Somewhere in between there’s also Clitherow’s – not as ‘up front’ in public regarding her point of view, but still has a ‘subversive’ sexuality.
+At one end of the spectrum there is the playful, personable persona that Churchill represents – talking directly to the audience and telling anecdotes many women can relate to.
+Then at the other end of the spectrum there is Martin, her character’s persona is the least intimidated of the three and the most ‘extreme’.
+Somewhere in between there’s also Clitherow’s persona– not as ‘up front’ in public regarding her point of view, but still has a ‘subversive’ sexuality.

 Anyone who has ever watched Lindsay Dukes’ Portia or Anna Jordan’s Freak at Theatre503 has seen how the darker side of female sexuality can be openly discussed in theatre – the things that ‘shouldn’t’ be discussed, the things that any ‘right-thinking’ feminist ‘shouldn’t’ tolerate or want.
 Bridle, likewise, continues in this female-led candid conversation, exploring the shades of grey between the female prerogative for self-determination sexually – irrespective of the ‘(im)morality’ of certain fantasies – versus living with the ‘dangers’ of certain behaviour…